Changing topic bias in biomedical science maps by linking documents through alternative data sources: policy documents, patents, authors, Facebook, and Twitter: Methods

 Our second filter criterion is redundancy (i.e. two topics share a substantial number of documents) because it can distort our results.
 To filter by redundancy, we first identify the topics within the same topic category that are redundant with each other.
 We define two topics as being redundant if they have a Jaccard similarity of 0.5 or higher (calculated from their number of shared documents).
-We group the redundant topics using the agglomerative hierarchical clustering algorithm with the Complete Linkage method \cite{aggclus} and Jaccard distance, with 0.5 as threshold.
-Then, we filter out each but the smallest topic from each group, which in our experience tends to also be the topic that best describes the group.
-For example, if there is a group of redundant topics made up of \textit{Canidae [B01.050.150.900.649.313.750.250.216]} and \textit{Dogs [B01.050.150.900.649.313.750.250.216.200]}, we believe that this group is better described by the latter than the former.
+We group the redundant topics using the agglomerative hierarchical clustering algorithm with the Complete Linkage method \citation{aggclus} and Jaccard distance, with 0.5 as threshold.
+Then, we filter out each but the smallest topic from each group, which in our experience tends to also be the topic that best represents the other topics in the group.
+For example, if there is a group of redundant topics made up of \textit{Canidae [B01.050.150.900.649.313.750.250.216]} and \textit{Dogs [B01.050.150.900.649.313.750.250.216.200]}, we believe that these topics are better represented by the latter than the former.
 In cases where a group had more than one smallest topic, we selected the one with the tree node at the lowest level in the tree.
-If there is more than one at this level, we select one using a deterministic random process.
-After filtering topics, we also filter the topic categories that contain too few topics in any Size bin.
-We choose this threshold manually per external source, but it is always at least between 5 and 10 topics.
-It is worth mentioning that in our prior work \cite{bascur2025topics} we defined two topics as being redundant if they had Jaccard similarity 0.9 or higher, so in the current paper we are being substantially stricter at ensuring the quality of the data.
+After filtering topics, we also filter the topic categories that contain too few topics in a Size bin.
+We chose this threshold manually per external source, but it is always at least between 5 and 10 topics.
+It is worth mentioning that in our prior work \cite{previouswork} we defined two topics as being redundant if they had Jaccard similarity 0.9 or higher, so in the current paper we are being substantially stricter at ensuring the quality of the data.